duplocloud/docs/aws/aws-faq.md

 ## Is Kubernetes required to use DuploCloud?
 Is using Kubernetes better than using ECS?

+No, Kubernetes is not required.
 DuploCloud supports both AWS ECS and Kubernetes, among other Cloud solutions.&#x20;

 The main advantage of Kubernetes is its broad-based, highly-customizable, third-party open-source community that champions and supports it as a delivery platform.
 For example, Astronomer (managed air flow), Time series database, IsTio Service Mesh, and Kong API Gateway all expect you to have a Kubernetes deployment.
 But if your business needs and use cases are met with an AWS solution, for example, you may have no need for Kubernetes.